mshojaei77/Python-Course/README.md

 ## Phase 2: Automation and Scripting with Python 🤖
 In this phase, you will learn how to automate mundane tasks and create scripts to perform repetitive actions.
 You will also learn how to integrate Python with other tools and platforms.

-### 13. Web Scraping, Internet Access and API Integrations 🔍
+### 13. Web Scraping, Internet Access 🔍
 - 🕷️ Introduction to web scraping
-- 🌐 Overview of HTML, CSS, and XPath
+- 🌐 Working with web technologies like HTML, CSS, DOM, XPath, etc.
 - 📡 Making HTTP requests with urllib
-- 🧬 Scraping data from the web using Python libraries : Requests, Beautiful Soup, lxml, Scrapy, Selenium
+- 🧬 Scraping data from the web using Python libraries : Requests, Beautiful Soup, lxml, Scrapy

+### 14. Automation and Scripting and API Integrations  ⚙️
+- 🤖 Introduction to automation and scripting: scheduling tasks and running scripts
+- 🔧 Using subprocess to run external programs: commands, arguments, and syntax
+- ⚙️ Automating with Selenium WebDriver
-- 🔮 Integration with APIs in Python
+- 📥 Working with APIs (Application Programming Interface)
+- 💬 Sending Email & text messages: smtplib Module imapclient Module pyzmail Module Searching Email twilio
+- 🖥️ Automating GUI actions with pyautogui and pyttsx3: features, commands, and examples
+- 💻 Interacting with Windows using pywin32: wrapping WinAPI functions, retrieving system information
+- 🤖 Automating testing with Selenium, Jenkins, Robot Framework, Pytest, Behave, etc.
+- 🗃️ Introduction to Git and GitHub

-### 14. Bot Development 🤖
+### 15. Bot Development 🤖
 - 🤖 Introduction to bot development
 - 💬 Creating chatbots using Dialogflow: design console, intents, entities, webhooks
 - 📲 Overview of Natural Language Processing (NLP)